Towards a vision of connected healthcare

 On a larger scale the NHS is making progress too.
 It is working in collaboration with Attend Anywhere (video conference appointments) and FACE (assessment and patient journey tracking tools).
 There is movement towards a future that makes the most of digital capabilities.

-So what are we hoping for?
+So are we hoping for?

 We’d rather the conversation move towards a focus on what we want the data to do, and then map that to appropriate digital services.